vsg-dev/VulkanSceneGraph/docs/Design/HighLevelDesignDecisions.md

 * lightweight [local C++ encapsulation](../../include/vsg/vk) of Vulkan objects, naming and style inspired by Vulkan C API.
 * Provide convenient and robust setup and clean of resources.
-* Standard naming VkFeature -> vsg::Feature in include/vsg/vk/Feature.h
+* Standard naming VkFeature -> vsg::Feature in include/vsg/vk/Feature
-* Cmd naming VkCmdFeature -> vsg::Feature, subclassed from [vsg::Command](../../include/vsg/vk/Command.h)
+* Cmd naming VkCmdFeature -> vsg::Feature, sub-classed from [vsg::Command](../../include/vsg/vk/Command.h)
-* State VkCmdFeature -> vsg::Feature, subclassed from vsg::StateComponent and aggregated within a [vsg::StateGroup](../../include/vsg/nodes/StateGroup.h) node.
+* State VkCmdFeature -> vsg::Feature, sub-classed from vsg::StateComponent and aggregated within a [vsg::StateGroup](../../include/vsg/nodes/StateGroup.h) node.

 **Single library:** all core, maths, nodes, utilities, vulkan and viewer provided in libvsg library, can be either be used as static or dynamic library.